Data Governance Committee (Policy 8160)

 - Representative from Advancement appointed by the Vice President for Advancement

-- Executive Director of Institutional Compliance and Ethics (consultative role, as needed) b.
+- Assistant Vice President for Title IX, Institutional Equity, and Compliance (consultative role, as needed) b.
 Chairperson(s) of the Data Governance Committee will be appointed by the ITGC.

 The Data Governance Committee will establish operating principles and values to promote and guide data governance at the University.
 The pillars of data governance will include access, use, and quality, and the promotion of best practices in record retention.

 5.1 Data Access